-Another potential concern is that population diversity correlates with precipitation and temperature.
+Another potential concern is that intra-ethnic diversity correlates with precipitation and temperature.
 In particular, it has been shown that both species and cultural diversity are positively correlated with precipitation and net primary productivity, which in turn depends on temperature (Moore et al., 2002; Nettle, 1998).
 Furthermore, precipitation and temperature might directly affect economic activities and specialization.
 Thus, omission of precipitation and temperature might bias the results.
-Columns 5 and 6 address this potential concern by accounting for average precipitation and average temperature, respectively.
+Columns 5 and 6 mitigate this potential concern by accounting for average precipitation and average temperature, respectively.
 As shown in the table, the estimated coefficients on both these controls are negative and not statistically nor economically significant.
-On the other hand, the effect of population diversity remains positive statistically and economically significant.
+On the other hand, the coefficient on intra-ethnic diversity remains positive statistically and economically significant.
+Finally, column 7 accounts for the joint effect of all these basic geographic controls.
+The statistical relationship between intra-ethnic diversity and economic specialization is statistically significant at the 1 percent level and is consistent with an economically significant effect of intra-ethnic diversity.
+In particular, an increase of one standard deviation in intra-ethnic diversity is associated with a 0.36 standard deviation increase in economic specialization.